MerLin: A Discovery Engine for Photonic and Hybrid Quantum Machine Learning: Introduction and Motivation

 \section{Introduction and Motivation}

 The convergence of quantum computing and machine learning is driving significant advances in both theoretical research and practical applications, with QML offering the potential to accelerate and extend the capabilities of classical algorithms.
 Among the various quantum platforms, photonic quantum computing is particularly promising due to its scalability, robustness, compatibility with optical communication technologies, and energy efficiency \cite{he_deepquantum_2025,Heurtel2023percevalsoftware,maring_versatile_2024, soret_quantum_2026}.
 Building on these advantages, photonic QML exploits the bosonic nature of light and high-dimensional multi-mode interference to implement and train machine learning models directly on this unconventional photonic quantum computation model, enabling intrinsic parallelism and efficient exploration of large Hilbert spaces.
-Realizing this potential in practice requires software frameworks that connect abstract QML models to their execution on emerging photonic and other quantum hardware, enabling identical learning tasks to be studied across heterogeneous platforms.
-By embedding trainable quantum circuits into standard AI pipelines, such frameworks support hybrid quantum–classical workflows suited to the near-term regime, where quantum structure can be empirically explored as a source of representations, kernels, and inductive biases beyond classical models.
-Consequently, progress in photonic QML increasingly depends on scalable, benchmark-driven experimentation rather than isolated algorithmic proposals—mirroring the empirical paradigm that underpins modern AI.
+Realizing this potential requires frameworks that connect QML models to photonic and other quantum hardware, enabling consistent evaluation across platforms.
+By embedding trainable quantum circuits into standard AI pipelines, these frameworks support hybrid quantum–classical workflows suited to the near-term regime, where quantum structure can be explored as a source of representations and inductive biases.
+Consequently, progress in photonic QML depends on scalable, benchmark-driven experimentation rather than isolated algorithmic proposals.